 Talk about tough!
 This pike-up plank offers a gymnastic element to build strength in your lower abs.
 The higher you pike, the harder the exercise…and the stronger your core.

 Ask most fitness experts to break down the basics of a push-up and they’ll tell you it’s a moving plank.
-So master that solid, isometric position before you move onto the push-up part.
+So learn how to master that solid, isometric position before you move onto the push-up part.
 When you do, you’ll build muscle in your entire upper body.

 Foam rollers not only loosen up your fascia, they also add a stabilization challenge to ab exercises.
 In this side plank variation, you’ll feel your midsection fighting to keep your body steady.